 Provider data is one of the most important assets in the delivery of healthcare.
 Consumers of provider data include all IT systems (EMR, credentialing, marketing), patients and payers.
 Poorly managed provider data delays revenue cycles, impacts clinical quality, creates compliance risk and negatively impacts marketing (referral and patient).
 Complete and accurate provider enrollment fillings are an important step for medical practices.
 Medicare, other governmental payers, and commercial insurance carriers will simply deny claims when forms are filed without complete and/or accurate information.
 The best case in that event would be that your billing staff has to work harder to get what the practice is owed.

 Failure to track interpretation reports

-It’s essential that each and every procedure performed in the practice becomes a claim in the billing process.
-If your billing company does not audit and validate the receipt of your interpretation reports, you easily could be losing 10% or more of your revenue, no matter how effectively the rest of your billing process performs.
+It’s essential that each and every procedure performed at a practice becomes a claim in the billing process.
+If your in-house billers or billing company does not audit and validate the receipt of your interpretation reports, you easily could be losing 10% or more of your revenue, no matter how effectively the rest of your billing process performs.

 Medical coding is the life-blood of a practice.
 That is how the services you provide are transformed into billable revenue.
 Failure to provide correct coding can cause these payments to be delayed, denied, or limited.
 At a minimum, your coding process should include well-trained and experienced certified coders that stay current with the myriad changes perpetually promulgated by the Centers for Medicare & Medicaid Services.